2021 Financial Stability Conference: Planning for Surprises, Learning from Crises

 Published: March 10, 2021

-The Federal Reserve Bank of Cleveland and the Office of Financial Research will host their annual financial stability conference on November 17, 18, and 19, 2021.
-This year’s conference — titled Financial Stability: Planning for Surprises, Learning from Crises — will be held virtually.
+The Federal Reserve Bank of Cleveland and the Office of Financial Research hosted the annual financial stability conference on November 17-19, 2021 virtually.

-The conference will bring together policymakers, industry representatives, and scholars from economics, engineering, finance, and related fields.
+The conference brought together policymakers, industry representatives, and scholars from economics, engineering, finance, and related fields.

-We welcome submissions of research topics related to financial market dynamics, systemic risk, and related public policy.
-To submit a paper and learn more about the conference, please click here.
+We welcomed submissions of research topics related to financial market dynamics, systemic risk, and related public policy.